majafilipsson/fake-news/README.md

                         Is there a way of creating an ID and fetching the author name by checking for matching ID between the two arrays?

         -make sure my .editorconfig and readme-files are approved

+        -check what needs type declarations (data within arrays?)

+        -should I put the usort() function in functions.php?
+        -should I declare types within my functions too?
+Look at functions.. like the compare function for instance.
+        (add those blocks with @param before functions) -add descriptions in comments of what my code does

         -->